-Matthew Danielson will be graduating with degrees in political science and English (concentration in writing).
-His senior project in political science explored the diversity of Indiana’s political culture, and his senior English project, which is also his senior Honors Project, uses literary theory to examine the cultural context of the Merrie Melodies and Looney Tunes cartoons of 1952.
-Matthew is a current recipient of the Withers Scholarship, presented at the IPFW History Undergraduate Conference, and is the winner of the 2017 Outstanding English Major Award and the Sylvia E. Bowman Award for literature studies.
-Matthew serves as the current president of the campus Lutheran student group, interns for the College of Arts and Sciences Media and Communications, works in the Math Testing Center for CASA, is a registered Suzuki violin teacher, and is in the process of finalizing which graduate school to attend next fall.
+Matthew Danielson graduated with degrees in political science and English (concentration in writing).
+His senior project in political science explored the diversity of Indiana’s political culture, and his senior English project, which was also his senior Honors Project, used literary theory to examine the cultural context of the Merrie Melodies and Looney Tunes cartoons of 1952.
+Matthew was a recipient of the Withers Scholarship, presented at the IPFW History Undergraduate Conference, and was the winner of the 2017 Outstanding English Major Award and the Sylvia E. Bowman Award for literature studies.
+Matthew serves as the current president of the campus Lutheran student group, interns for the College of Arts and Sciences Media and Communications, works in the Math Testing Center for CASA, was a registered Suzuki violin teacher, and was in the process of finalizing which graduate school to attend.

 - Heather Dewey

-Heather Dewey will be graduating this semester with a major in history, minors in Spanish and creative writing, and an International Studies Certificate.
-After working for a year, she intends to apply to graduate programs for world history and to become a historian who studies historiography and public perceptions of history based on the standard narrative presented in media such as textbooks and popular culture.
-Although Heather wasn’t involved in clubs, she is a lead consultant with the Writing Center, did editing and grant writing for the computer science department, and worked for Enterprise & Society.
-She coauthored an article with Richard Weiner, professor and chair, Department of History, which is under review, about human rights in Frank Tannenbaum’s books on Mexico and the public’s reactions to him.
-Heather was a teaching assistant for Holocaust and Modern Genocides and won three awards: a IPFW Exemplar Award, Outstanding Senior in the History Department, and Outstanding Researcher in the History Department.
+Heather Dewey graduated this semester with a major in history, minors in Spanish and creative writing, and an International Studies Certificate.
+After working for a year, she was intending to apply to graduate programs for world history and to become a historian who studies historiography and public perceptions of history based on the standard narrative presented in media such as textbooks and popular culture.
+Although Heather wasn’t involved in clubs, she was a lead consultant with the Writing Center, did editing and grant writing for the computer science department, and worked for Enterprise & Society.
+She coauthored an article with Richard Weiner, professor and chair, Department of History, which was under review at the time of her graduation, about human rights in Frank Tannenbaum’s books on Mexico and the public’s reactions to him.
+Heather was a teaching assistant for Holocaust and Modern Genocides and won three awards: an IPFW Exemplar Award, Outstanding Senior in the History Department, and Outstanding Researcher in the History Department.
 In her spare time, she and her sister (an illustrator) are working on a novel that they plan to self-publish.

 - Cody Fuelling

-Cody Fuelling is finishing his fourth year at IPFW, with majors in history and political science, an Honors Certificate, and an International Studies Certificate.
-He has been a research assistant for two professors in the Department of History and currently works as a teaching assistant in the Department of Political Science.
-He has presented at the Seventh, Eighth, and Ninth Annual Undergraduate History Conferences and works as an assistant book-review editor for Enterprise & Society.
-He has received three scholarships from the Honors Program, has been a student representative on the College of Arts and Sciences Student Affairs Committee, and was on the team representing Purdue Fort Wayne at the second-largest American Model United Nations conference in the United States.
-He will be interning at the United Nations Population Fund this summer before starting his Fulbright research grant to Luxembourg.
+Cody Fuelling graduated with majors in history and political science, an Honors Certificate, and an International Studies Certificate.
+He was a research assistant for two professors in the Department of History and was working as a teaching assistant in the Department of Political Science.
+He presented at the Seventh, Eighth, and Ninth Annual Undergraduate History Conferences and was working as an assistant book-review editor for Enterprise & Society.
+He received three scholarships from the Honors Program, was a student representative on the College of Arts and Sciences Student Affairs Committee, and was on the team representing Purdue Fort Wayne at the second-largest American Model United Nations conference in the United States.
+At the time of his graduation he was going on to intern at the United Nations Population Fund before starting his Fulbright research grant to Luxembourg.

 - Andrew Hakes

 Andrew Hakes majored in history with two minors, one in political science and the other in psychology.
-He is also working to obtain the International Studies Certificate and Honors Medal.
-Andrew’s area of interest in history is revolution, particularly during the Cold War, and two semesters ago he studied abroad in Argentina.
-After graduating, Andrew plans to take a few years off to better decide what he would like to do with his life, but he does want to travel and increase his language skills.
+He was also working to obtain the International Studies Certificate and Honors Medal.
+Andrew’s area of interest in history is revolution, particularly during the Cold War, and he studied abroad in Argentina.
+After graduating, Andrew was planning to take a few years off to better decide what he would like to do with his life, but he does want to travel and increase his language skills.

 - Ariana Jehl

 Ariana Jehl will be graduating with her B.S. in elementary education.
-During her time at IPFW, she has been involved in Students for Life, Love Your Melon, the National Society of Leadership and Success, Spanish Club, and the Honors Program.
+During her time at IPFW, she was been involved in Students for Life, Love Your Melon, the National Society of Leadership and Success, Spanish Club, and the Honors Program.
 She enjoys being involved in her community by volunteering, instructing dance classes, coaching high school cheerleading, and leading a middle school youth group.
 Her passions include drinking coffee, meeting new people, helping others, and traveling.
-Ari leaves in April to teach English in Ecuador for a few months and is excited to see where life takes her!
+During graduation, Ariana was looking forward to teaching English in Ecuador for a few months and was excited to see where life takes her!

 - Zachary Jones

-Zachary Jones is a biology premed major who will be graduating this May.
+Zachary Jones was a biology premed major.
 Zachary noticed Professor Mark Jordan’s interest in salamanders during his freshman year and decided to jump on the boat with him, traveling to many wetlands over the years to collect both adult and larval salamanders.
 Zachary has participated in the Biology, Chemistry, and Pre-Med Clubs, serving as both the vice president and secretary of the latter.
-Once Zachary graduates, he plans to work in a medical lab until he decides to pursue a career as a medical doctor.
+During graduation, he was planning to work in a medical lab until he decides to pursue a career as a medical doctor.

 - Dayvid Myers

 Dayvid Myers began attending IPFW as a dual-credit student in the spring of 2013.
 He was awarded the Chancellor’s Distinguished Scholarship based on his SAT scores.
 He enrolled as a full-time student in the Information Technology program in the fall of 2013.
 He later added minors in both computer science and organizational leadership.
 He joined the Honors Program in fall 2014.
 He earned the majority of his honors credits in H-Option computer science courses.
 His largest H-Option project was for his second semester Java course.
 For this course, he designed and programmed a Battleship game with a graphical interface and an AI opponent.
-To date, Dayvid has earned a 4.0 GPA in five out of his planned eight semesters for a cumulative GPA of 3.92.
+By his last semester, Dayvid had earned a 4.0 GPA in five out of his planned eight semesters for a cumulative GPA of 3.92.
 He was employed as a tutor at the College of Engineering, Technology, and Computer Science’s Student Success Center before he left to begin a software developer internship at General Dynamics Mission Systems.
-Over the last several years, Dayvid has been privileged to learn from many incredible instructors in the fields of information technology, computer science, and organizational leadership.
+Over the years, Dayvid was privileged to learn from many incredible instructors in the fields of information technology, computer science, and organizational leadership.

 - Aaron Thieme

 Aaron Thieme graduated in May with a B.A. in philosophy and a minor in professional and applied ethics, a B.A. in women’s studies, and a B.S. and Undergraduate Research Certificate in mathematics.
-Over the last few semesters, he has been working at the Computer Science Department’s Analogical Constructivism and Reasoning Lab.
+Over his last few semesters, he was working at the Computer Science Department’s Analogical Constructivism and Reasoning Lab.
 He attended the 2014 Summer School in Logic and Formal Epistemology at Carnegie Mellon University, the 2015 Summer Seminar in Philosophy at University of Colorado Boulder (where he began work on his Honors Project), and the 2016 Summer School in Logic and Computation at the University of Göttingen.
 Aaron won the Indiana Philosophical Association’s Undergraduate Essay Prize in 2014, 2015, and 2016, and has presented his work several times at professional conferences.
-In the fall he will be attending graduate school in philosophy.

 - Kakathi Tummala